 - The wooden treasure bags, which people rub their wallets on to receive financial fortune

-Hozanji Temple is just one of some 300 sites of worship on Mt.
+Hozanji Temple is one of many sites of worship on Mt.
 Ikoma

 The deity enshrined here is descended from the Hindu pantheon